Parameterization

 speak[7, "meow"]() # prints 'meow 7'

-For example, in the following code, we update the parametric speak[]()
+For example, in the following code, we update the parameterized speak[]()

-to take an argument with a parametric type.
-Although the function has a default
+function to take an argument with a parameterized type.
+Although the function

 struct Bar[v: Int]: